Ngāti Hauā: Musket Wars

 Te Waharoa was keen to have the missionaries in his rohe, but he was not interested in their Christian message and never attended church services.
 The missionaries' efforts were thwarted by the outbreak of war between Waikato/Ngati Haua on one hand v Arawa from Rotorua on the other as they sought vengeance for earlier attacks.
 The missionaries witnessed scenes of mass cannibalism, with 60 bodies eaten in one day.
 Children were taken from the mission school to take part in eating bodies.
 Ngati Haua were victorious in 1836, but Arawa arrived to seek revenge.
 Morgan wrote "we find ourselves isolated in a savage land".
 The situation remained volatile, and in September 1836 Marupo of Ngati Haua looted a large quantity of missionary property and raided the mission house at Rotorua.
 The missionaries were saved by Wiremu Tamihana who intervened and returned some of their property but the Rotorua mission and Matamata mission were abandoned as too unsafe.
-In late March 1836, a war party lead by Te Waharoa arrived at Tauranga and the missionary families boarded the Columbine as a safety precaution on 31 March and travelled to the CMS mission at Paihia.
+In late March 1836, a war party led by Te Waharoa arrived at Tauranga and the missionary families boarded the Columbine as a safety precaution on 31 March and travelled to the CMS mission at Paihia.
 The CMS missionaries returned to Tauranga in January 1838 and attempted to promote peace.